amyherml/ClearningDataCourseProject2/CodeBook.md

 5. extracts only the measurements on the mean and standard deviation for each measurement, and
 6. creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+The feature names are changed in the R codes to a R-frendly version, which includes the following tranformation:

+1. change - to _
+2. change () to B
+3. change any of ( or ) to .